EPCCed/eidf-docs/docs/services/s3/s3browser.md

 The 'ACCESS KEYS' section shows your selected project's S3 access keys, grouped by their S3 account names.

-!!!
-Note "S3 access keys and permissions"

-    You will only see those access keys, and associated S3 accounts, which your project lead has granted you permission to view.
+You will **only** see those access keys, and associated S3 accounts, which your project lead has granted you permission to view.

-    If you are a project lead, then you will see all the access keys, for all S3 accounts, for your project.
+If you are a project lead, then you will see **all** the access keys, for **all** S3 accounts, for your project.

 To select an access key, click on the access key.